xuanzhen0709/wolverine-demo/README.md

   * when calling update_signal(), please make sure a contiguous array (signal array) is provided.
 Sometimes we might not always get a contiguous array as expected, especially when the calculation involves complicated merging/concatenation of dataframes, and the underlying buffer is not contiguous. in that case, simply call df.copy().values or alternatively, pre-allocate a buffer and fill in the calculated values.

+  * to adpat to various python environments, the correct python runtime library must be specified in the "pylib" section of the config file. change the version according to your python version.

 ---

 # Caveats